ComparisonMay 11, 2026 Updated May 19, 2026 10 min read

 29 models claim "free."
-Seven work for agent tasks.
+Seven work for agent tasks with OpenClaw.
 Gemini 2.5 Flash leads with 1,500 req/day.
-Here is the ranked list with daily limits and quality for each.
+Ranked list with daily limits and quality scores.

 Shabnam Katoch